cemulate/haskell-manufactoria-interpreter/README.md

 This interpreter makes a few changes to the [Manufactoria Esolang](https://esolangs.org/wiki/Manufactoria) spec:

+* The robot moves **down** from the start tile at the beginning, as this is the behavior in the original game.
+The original esolong specifies that the robot moves right from the start.
 * `@`, `0`, and `&` are all accepted as start characters, but their meaning is discarded, since the format of the input and output is specified by an argument on the command line.
 * `!`, `$`, `;`, and `.` are all accepted as end characters, but their meaning is also discarded.
 The program always prints the acceptance and the final tape in the format specified.
 * The original spec uses `#` to represent a bridge, a tile that keeps the "robot" moving in the same direction.
 However, this cannot represent all valid Manufactoria programs.
 It is possible in the original game to move onto a crossed conveyor tile and move backward to where you came from (that is, the *axis* of your movement is determined by the direction you enter, but not the destination).
 As a result, `#` still works with its intended meaning, but we also introduce four new explicit characters to capture all possible conveyor crossing possibilities: